iotdomain/iotdomain-standard/iotconnect-standard.md

 # Configuring A Node

-Support for remote configuration of node attributes lets administrators manage devices and services over the message bus.
+Support for remote configuration of node attributes enables administrators manage devices and services over the message bus.
 Publishers of node discovery information include the available configurations for the published nodes.
 These publishers handle the configuration update messages for the nodes they publish.

-In secured domains, the following requirements apply before configuration updates are accepted:
-1. The message must be correctly signed by the sender (this goes for all messages in secured domains)
+Input commands are send by other publishers to control inputs of a node.
+The messages of all input commands contain the address of the sender to be able to verify the signature.

-2. The message must be encrypted with the receiver's public key (see section on encryption using JWE)
-3. The sender must be a publisher that has joined the secure domain.
-Eg it must have a valid identity signature issued by the ZCAS.
+In secured domains the message must be correctly signed by the sender, be encrypted with the receiver's public key (see section on encryption using JWE), and the sender must have a valid identity signature issued by the DSS.

-4. The sender must be allowed to update node configuration.
+Additional restrictions can apply to only allow certain senders to update node configurations.

 If one of the above verification steps fail then the message is discarded and the request is logged.